awslabs/tecli/README.md

 # Command Line Interface for Terraform Enterprise/Cloud  ( tecli )

 In a world where everything is Terraform, teams use [Terraform Cloud API](https://www.terraform.io/docs/cloud/api/index.html) to manage their workloads.
-TECLI increases teams productivy by facilitating such interaction and by providing easy commands that can be executed on a terminal or on [CI/CD](https://en.wikipedia.org/wiki/CI/CD) systems.
+TECLI increases teams productivity by facilitating such interaction and by providing easy commands that can be executed on a terminal or on CI/CD systems.

 ## Table of Contents
 ---